3 Ways to Loosen the Grip of Perfectionism

 Try asking yourself, “What do I need right now to feel a little more grounded.”

-Maybe you need a short break.
-Maybe you need reassurance from someone you trust.
-Maybe you need clearer instructions.
-Maybe you need to simplify the task.
-Maybe you need to eat something.
-Maybe you need more time.
+Maybe you need a short break, reassurance from someone you trust, or clearer instructions.
+Maybe you need to simplify the task or just need more time.

 Once you know the need, speak it to yourself, or someone else if helpful.